barkha2025/Credit_Card_Financial_Dashboard/README.md

 Queries are provided in this repository.

 ### Step2.
-Connected database with PowerBI Desktop then performed operations to create Dashboard.
+Connect database with PowerBI Desktop then perform operations to create Dashboard.

 ## DAX Queries:
 ```